How new players are trying to change the logistics and transportation landscape… and what it takes for them to be successful

 The first category Domestic Delivery Marketplace includes companies that try to provide a transparent platform for customers who want to ship cargo or packages from A to B in the US.
 As most of these companies either focus on businesses or end consumers, it can be split into two separate segments.

 In the B2B segment uShip developed a solution to connect shippers with carriers to send large, fragile, and unpacked items.
 Customers easily can get rates for their unusually shaped or big products and send them to their destination.
-DB Schenker recently signed a contract with them to develop a common platform and connect truck drivers and shipments more efficiently.
+DB Schenker recently signed a contract with them to develop a common platform and connect truck drivers and shipments more efficiently, enhancing truck driver jobs.
 As trucking remains the most common means of shipping goods, especially in the US, there are many other startups tackling this issue: Companies like Convoy and Transfix for example are also trying to find the fastest and cheapest way for shippers to bring their truckload to the desired destination.

 In the B2C domestic delivery segment, Shyp has managed to raise $62M in investments.
 Their business model focuses not only on the pure shipment but on the enhancement of the entire customer experience incl. parcel packaging, pick-up etc. Customers just need to open the door and hand over their product to the courier.
 In comparison to Shyp the startup Trucker Path is not only focusing on freight shipping and tracking, but in providing navigational assistance and freight matching.
 The first product the company released was a trip planning and resource locating mobile app, followed by a marketplace to connect freight companies with carriers.